Kratom Guides

 Kratom is currently legal in the state of Connecticut.
 This means that there are zero restrictions on the manufacturing, distribution, sale, purchase, or use of the herb.

 A bill was introduced in 2014 that included kratom and its alkaloids on a list of substances that were to be banned in Connecticut.
-Although, public and other disapproval led to the herb being removed from the list.
+However, public and other disapproval led to the herb being removed from the list.

 Skyline of downtown Hartford city, cityscape in Connecticut in USA